Juniper-SE/fluent-plugin-jti-nus/README.md

 When using the fluentd agent

-  Build using `fluent-gem build fluent-plugin-jti-nus.gemspec`
+&nbsp;&nbsp;Build using `fluent-gem build fluent-plugin-jti-nus.gemspec`

-  Install using `fluent-gem install fluent-plugin-jti-nus-1.0.0.gem`
+&nbsp;&nbsp;Install using `fluent-gem install fluent-plugin-jti-nus-1.0.0.gem`

 When using the td-agent

-  Build using `gem build fluent-plugin-jti-nus.gemspec`
+&nbsp;&nbsp;Build using `gem build fluent-plugin-jti-nus.gemspec`

-  Install using `gem install fluent-plugin-jti-nus-1.0.0.gem`
+&nbsp;&nbsp;Install using `gem install fluent-plugin-jti-nus-1.0.0.gem`

 ## Configuration